Rule Book for Christian Bible Quizzing (CBQ)

 In every quiz, each numerically identified query has a base subtype based on a sequential flow through all base subtypes in order, then randomized.
 For example, in a 3-team quiz with 12 numerical identified queries, the pre-randomized base subtype set is: PCQFPCQFPCQF.

-Each numerically identified query has a translation based on the randomized set of translations from a quiz’s material, then sequentially repeated.
+Each numerically identified query has a translation based on the randomized set of primary translations from a quiz’s material, then sequentially repeated.
 For example, if a quiz’s material contains translations “A”, “B”, and “C” in randomized order “CAB”, then in a 2-team quiz, the set of numerical identified queries have the translation sequence: CABCABCA.

 The meet director or QM publishes query base subtypes and translation distribution for a quiz prior to the quiz.